-What makes Saddle Up!
-Ranch truly unique is that we work with both animals and people.
+What makes The Ranch truly unique is that we work with both animals and people.
 Many of our animals are rescued.
-In the last year alone Saddle Up!
-Ranch has saved nine horses from euthanasia, and 25 in total.
+In the last year alone The Ranch has saved nine horses from euthanasia, and 25 in total.
 We retrain horses, essentially, by teaching the horse to trust rather than act through fear.

 Each horse is very different and the time taken with each horse has varied from months to years.
-Saddle Up!
-Ranch has a core group of Therapy Horses with the rest of the herd being rehabilitated or retrained.
-Read a little about our horses’ histories, personalities and what makes them individual!
+The Ranch has a core group of therapy animals you can get to know that are an essential part of our education programme.

-As well as horses we also have a number of other animals at the ranch including alpaca, sheep, chickens and goats!
+As well as horses we also have a number of other animals at The Ranch including alpaca, chickens and goats!

 Deserves his place as highest ranking; Big Red is a gentle leader and teacher to the young horses as well as being a lucky horse to have been owned by humans with empathy.
 He was diasgnosed with a joint issue meaning he could no longer compete and has come to the charity because he is very people orientated and being a young horse still needs stimulation which he recieves through clicker training and gentle exercise.